jamesread/buildid/README.md

 A **bundle of stuff** can be a checked out source code repository or even a released package like a .RPM or .ZIP

-# What can buildid do?
+# What can bundleid do?

 ## Developers fixing bugs want to know precisely where running code came from